gbmhunter/blog/content/electronics/components/resistors/_index.md

 Wire-wound resistors are the oldest type of resistor, and are formed by coiling up a piece of wire to get a desired resistance.
 They are only typically used in modern times in high power applications and for things like fuses, with ratings up into the 100's of Watts.

-{{% img src="wire-wound-resistor-diagram-bourns.png" width="300" caption="Cut-away diagram of a typical wire-wound resistor.
+{{% figure src="wire-wound-resistor-diagram-bourns.png" width="300" caption="Cut-away diagram of a typical wire-wound resistor.
 Image by Bourns, retrieved on 2021-08-14 from https://www.bourns.com/products/resistors/wirewound-resistors." %}}

 Given they are normally a coil of wire, they can have a significant parasitic inductance and be give off/be susceptible to magnetic fields.

-{{% img src="tt-electronics-w22-2kji-2kr-wirewound-resistor.png" width="500" caption="Close-up photo of the TT Electronics W22-2KJI 2kΩ 7W wirewound resistor[^bib-tt-electronics-w20-series-ds]." %}}
+{{% figure src="tt-electronics-w22-2kji-2kr-wirewound-resistor.png" width="500" caption="Close-up photo of the TT Electronics W22-2KJI 2kΩ 7W wirewound resistor[^bib-tt-electronics-w20-series-ds]." %}}

 ### Metal Film